CarlosUPC/Kitty-Lee/README.md

 * **Christian Martínez de la Rosa** - [christt105](https://github.com/christt105)

 See also the list of [contributors](https://github.com/CarlosUPC/Game_Dev_2DPlatformGame/graphs/contributors) who participated in this project.

+## Innovation
+### First Assignment
+* Created a system to load data animation provided directly from Tiled.
+All player information is in a xml edited with Tiled.
+* Created system to load parallax info from Tiled.
+* Load collision boxes from Tiled with its own type collision.
+* Created a mechanic that player can change to a ghost and be able to enter in rooms across specific walls.
+In ghost form, player oversteps platforms.
+* While pressing 'S' and spacebar on top of a platform, player will trespass that platform.
+* Save and Load functionallity in run time.
+### Second Assignment
+* Imported and remaked player load data to entity.
+Entity load common data and special data depending type of entity.
+* System to load all enemies you put on Tiled in each scene.

+## Members Task
+### Carlos Peña
+* Enemy gladiator (logic, pathfinding player)
+* Enemy flying tongue (logic, pathfinding player)
+### Christian Martínez
+* Entity Manager system
+* Apply dt system
+* Cap on/off fps
+* Adapt player movement to dt system
+* Make Entity father class
+* Adapt old player to new entity system
+* Adapted old player load data to all entities
+* Little changes adapting change scene/save & load/dead player with new entity manager

 ## License